peterhry/peterhrynkow.com/resume.md

 _Software Engineering Manager_<br>
 Aug 2019 - Present

-Leading the EA App performance and relibility strategy
+Leading the EA App performance and reliability strategy
 - Working across teams and disciplines to define and execute performance and reliability SLOs
 - Leading our engineering team to implement synthetic and RUM performance monitoring including custom RUM frame rate monitoring
 - Working with our Data team to design to build custom dashboards and alerting with New Relic and Grafana

 Team Management
-- Managing 8 engineers, including 2 people managers
+- Managing two scrum teams including two other people managers
-- Recruiting, hiring and onboarding software engineers
+- Hiring and onboarding software engineers
-- Conducting 1:1s with my team, providing feedback and coaching
-- Conducting career development discussions, goal setting exercises, and assessments
+- Conducting 1:1s, career development discussions, and providing feedback and coaching
+- Shaping our engineering culture

+Tech Strategy
+- Defining OKRs and planning the technical roadmap
+- Working with our tech leads to drive tech initiatives and set standards for technical quality